 “We realize that distance learning cannot fully replace the quality of face-to-face instruction, and we are prepared to provide our students with creative opportunities to continue their education while schools are closed.”

-WCSD’s COVID-19 task force has yet to release details on the plan, but said it’s working to ensure teachers are prepared to deliver instruction to all students and that the necessary resources are provided to families to support their students with distance learning.
+WCSD’s COVID-19 task force has yet to release details on the plan, but said it’s working to ensure teachers are prepared to deliver instruction to all students and that the necessary

 The task force is also focusing on student nutrition, special populations, and employee matters.

 “While there is much anxiety and angst in all of us given the COVID-19 pandemic, the Washoe County School District’s focus at this time is supporting each other, families, students, and the community to the best of our ability,” said WCSD Board President Malena Raymond.

 “The Board of Trustees fully supports District leadership as they work quickly on comprehensive learning plans for all students.
 We are calling on all of our stakeholders to pull together in this spirit of collaboration to support the children throughout Washoe County.”

 WCSD said that its response will remain fluid and it will adjust plans to support students as information and additional guidance from the Nevada Department of Education becomes available.

 The district attempted to deliver learning opportunities during school closures in the past, called “digital days,” but was shot down by the Department of Education which said the practice wasn’t in compliance with state law.
 An attempt to clarify the law and create a digital option during the 2019 legislative session with AB314 failed to make it out of committee.

 This Is Reno’s COVID-19 news coverage